Muskegon Lake Water Quality Dashboard

 Historical Status

 Chlorophyll a is the green pigment found in photosynthetic algae.
-Measuring chlorophyll a is one way to estimate the amount of algal biomass present in lake water.
-The chlorophyll a dashboard was created by calculating annual average chlorophyll a concentrations measured in the surface water of the 6 long-term monitoring stations.
+Chlorophyll a serves as a proxy for the amount of algal biomass present in water.
+The chlorophyll a dashboard was created by calculating seasonal average chlorophyll a concentrations measured in the surface water of the 6 long-term monitoring stations.
 Historical data collected by the US EPA (Freedman et al. 1979) are included as a reference point for historical conditions.

 Data sources: Freedman et al. (1979); Muskegon Lake Long-term Monitoring Program, Steinman et al. (2008) and AWRI (unpublished data)